17 was a great year for cryptocurrencies as their market capitalization grew from about $18 billion in January 2017 to $800 billion in January 2018.

 Litecoin had a great 2017 as its price grew from $4 in January 2017 to $350 in December 2017, giving it a return of over 8000%.

 Prices of Litecoin dipped as the cryptocurrency market crashed in March 2018.
-Fortunately, Litecoin is seeing growth and its price has increased by about 50% in the last month
+Its price has been moving downwards ever since.

 Stellar was founded in 2014 by Jed McCaleb who is also the founder of Ripple.
 In fact, Ripple was hard forked into Stellar and the Stellar Development Foundation was born.
 Like Ripple, Stellar is also focused on making cross-border payments more efficient.

-One thing that stands out for Stellar as compared to all the other top 10 cryptocurrencies is that the Stellar Development Foundation is a non-profit organization.
+One thing that stands out for Stellar as compared to all the other popular cryptocurrencies is that the Stellar Development Foundation is a non-profit organization.
 As you can see in the picture below, its mission is also in line with that.

 Pros of Stellar